 With budgets so stretched and staffing so lean, why are we NOT truly focusing on quality over quantity?
 That disruption of thinking changes everything in a communications strategy.

 Along those lines, new Hewlett Foundation sponsored research (conducted by Harder+Company and Edge Research) caught my eye.
-Among so much else (I highly recommend you read the whole piece), the findings cite the influencer power in peer-to-peer validation and note the potential in becoming a curator of information.
+The findings cite the influencer power in peer-to-peer validation and note the potential in becoming a curator of information.
 What I’ve seen in my own work is that those two things are exactly what a fine-tuned influencer relations strategy can do.

 Note the Twitter number, in particular, in this quote from the Hewlett Foundation piece: